‘When the Empire Calls’: the story of Nurse Muriel Leontine Wakeford

 In early April 1915 she was sent aboard the hospital ship Sicilia bound for the island of Lemnos, thirty miles from Gallipoli and the Dardanelles Straits.
 She was astonished to find herself transferred to HS Gascon after a couple of weeks.

 ‘The boys are wonderfully plucky’

 Less than forty eight hours later the bombardment of the Dardanelles commenced.
 The wounded started to come on board at 9am.
 They were the first of thousands of injured, dying and diseased men that Muriel and her colleagues cared for over the next few months.
 Muriel wrote in her diary:

 Bombardment of the Dardanelles commenced 5 am.
 Moved off at 1am.
 Reached Gaba Tepe at 5.
 Shells were bursting everywhere.
 At 9 the first lot of wounded came on board.
 At midday the place was a fiery inferno.
 The London was lying almost touching us.
 Shells from the enemy frequently burst quite close to us.
 The first landing party cut to pieces by the Turks who fired shrapnel before the lighters even touched the beach.

 At 6.30 left for Lemnos with 600 on board.
 In the meantime the wounded had to be placed on the various transports pending arrival of another hospital ship.
 The boys are wonderfully plucky and everyone on our ship worked like fury – to help them.

 During this time she wrote frequent letters to her parents who sent them to local newspapers.
 She became something of a local celebrity through their publication.
 Her column “A Letter from Nurse Wakeford” became an occasional feature in the Illawarra Mercury.
 Such was the newspaper’s interest in her that they even printed a letter she sent to her mother in 1924.
-Many of her letters have been indexed on the digitalised database of Australian newspapers.
+Many of her letters have been indexed on Trove, an Australian digital database.

 ‘Wounded arriving continually’